boltomli/custom-voice-api/README.md

 ### Web

 Try in browser with `ionic serve`.
+Build PWA to deploy with `ionic build --prod --service-worker`.

 ### Mobile